whdc/bundle/README.md

 * Fourth line: `ll` is the log likelihood of the model given . . .
 * Other lines: Inferred lexicographic coverage rate for each language, normalized to 99.For example, the model believes that the XXX etyma attested for Anuta (ANU) comprise just 70% of the actual etyma in Anuta that also occur in the dataset.

-BUNDLE also outputs the above into the file `pollex06.out`.
-Every 100 states it emits a trace of the entire model state over several files:
+Every 100 states BUNDLE emits a trace of the entire model state over several files:

 * `pollex06.log`
 * `pollex06.z.log`